captainnova/dmri_segmenter/README.md

 dmri\_segmenter.
 But if you're lucky enough to not have to deal with severe EPI distortion then SynthStrip offers the convenience of one skull stripper for all scan types.

+I also noticed that mri\_synthstrip's --no-csf option includes the CSF in the ventricles, which is most of the CSF in older people!
+I don't think that sort of segmentation is the main point of either mri\_synthstrip or dmri\_segmenter, though.

 Since dmri\_segmenter supports using a "T1"-based TIV mask as a prior (that it blurs in the y direction to account for EPI distortion), you can use the output